Fantasy Island (film): Plot

-Melanie and Sloane are ambushed by the zombified surgeon until Damon leaps over a cliff with him, saving them at the cost of his own life.
-The remaining guests regroup at the resort, but are cornered by Roarke, who reveals that they are in a fantasy in which they are all killed.
-Realizing that everyone was involved in Nick's death (Melanie says that Nick asked her out that night and she turned him down, which is the reason he was in the apartment), the guests assume it is Julia's fantasy as they believe that Julia was Nick's mother.
+The zombified surgeon ambushes Melanie and Sloane, but Damon sacrifices himself and leaps over a cliff with him.
+The remaining guests regroup at the resort, but are cornered by Roarke.
+He reveals that they are in a fantasy in which they are all killed.
+Realizing that everyone was involved in Nick's death—Melanie says that Nick asked her out that night and she turned him down, which is the reason he was at home—the guests assume it is Julia's fantasy as they believe that she is Nick's mother.
 The guests escape to the dock to be rescued by a plane sent by Damon's associates, but it is shot down.
 In response, the guests run to the cave to destroy the glowing rock with a grenade Patrick is carrying.
-Suddenly, Melanie stabs Patrick and takes Sloane hostage, revealing that it is her true fantasy.
-She orchestrated their arrival to seek revenge on them for Nick's death, with whom she had a date and was convinced was her soulmate.
-Julia is revealed to be Roarke's wife, brought back by the power of the island dying of a terminal disease she was suffering from when she met Roarke, and convinces him to help the guests before disappearing.
+Melanie suddenly stabs Patrick and takes Sloane hostage, revealing that it is her true fantasy.
+She orchestrated the guests' arrival to seek revenge on them for Nick's death, with whom she had a date and was convinced he was her soulmate.
+Julia is revealed to be Roarke's wife, brought back to life by the island's powers dying of a terminal disease she was suffering from when she met Roarke, and convinces him to help the guests before disappearing.

-Sloane remembers the spring water she collected before and wishes Melanie "to be" forever with Nick.
-As a result, a zombified Nick attacks Melanie and drags her into the water.
-Before drowning, Melanie detonates the grenade, but Patrick sacrifices himself and falls on it to protect the others.
+Sloane remembers the spring water she collected before and wishes Melanie to be forever with Nick.
+As a result, Nick's zombified corpse attacks Melanie and drags her into the water.
+Before drowning, Melanie activates the grenade, but Patrick sacrifices himself and falls on it to protect the others, paying tribute to how his father died years ago.
 As the fantasy concludes, Gwen, Sloane, and Brax wake up at the resort, where Roarke agrees to let them go.
-While the guests board a plane to leave the now-purified Fantasy Island, Brax wishes for J. D. to come back to life but Roarke explains Brax must stay on the island for his fantasy to come true.
+While the guests board a plane to leave the now-purified Fantasy Island, Brax wishes for J. D. to come back to life.
+Roarke explains that Brax must stay on the island for the fantasy to come true.
 After Gwen, Sloane, and a resurrected J. D. depart, Roarke asks Brax to become his new assistant.
-Remembering a nickname J. D. gave him, Brax chooses to rename himself "Tattoo", initiating the events of the 1977 television series.
+Remembering a nickname J. D. gave to him while they were at college, Brax chooses to rename himself "Tattoo".